Pear Pomegranate Mule

 Admittedly, we’re suckers for almost any cocktail in a shiny copper mug, but the Moscow Mule is a particular favorite.
 For this fall twist on the classic, we’ve added pear nectar and unsweetened pomegranate juice.
 In the cocktail, the pom seems to heighten the lime’s pucker, giving it some sweet, tangy depth.
 Those bright flavors balance out the zippy ginger beer and the earthy-sweet pears.
 We like that the drink has some nice seasonal spice and a luxe fruity texture but is as refreshing as any summer drink.

-Pear pomegranate mules make a fantastic fall cocktail for a mini patio happy hour of the socially distant persuasion: Since they’re stirred, not shaken, you can make a small pitcher of them.
+Pear pomegranate mules make a fantastic fall cocktail for a patio happy hour with your partner: Since they’re stirred, not shaken, you can make a small pitcher of them.
 Then there’s that copper mug, which positively screams special.
-Plus, vodka is much less controversial than tequila or bourbon.
-Pretty much everyone loves a mule, and it’s very slyly boozy — all the business of the day will slide away in no time.
+There’s a reason pretty much everyone loves a mule — it’s very slyly boozy.
+All the business of the day will slide away in no time.

 3 ripe pears, any variety, cored and chopped